jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def test_converting_a_string_to_an_integer(self):
         self.assertEqual(int("12"), 12)

   Great!
 I now have another tool to use to solve the problem.
+From the tests so far I can

+  - split a string on a separator
+  - index a list
-I can convert strings to numbers.b
+  - convert strings to numbers
+  - subtract one number from another

 * I uncomment the test to show the :doc:`/exceptions/TypeError` I have been trying to solve, then change the ``duration`` function with what I have learned to see if it makes the test pass

   .. code-block:: python

-    def duration(wake_time, sleep_time):
+    def duration(wake_time=None, sleep_time=None):
         return (
             int(wake_time.split(':')[0])
           - int(sleep_time.split(':')[0])
         )

   YES!
-I am green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` time.
+I am green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` hour.
 What a beautiful life!
 * I could rewrite the solution I have in a way that tries to explain what is happening to someone who does not know how to index a list or use `int <https://docs.python.org/3/library/functions.html?highlight=int#int>`_  or `split <https://docs.python.org/3/library/stdtypes.html#str.split>`_.
 What do you think?

   .. code-block:: python

-    def duration(wake_time, sleep_time):
+    def duration(wake_time=None, sleep_time=None):
         wake_time_split = wake_time.split(':')
         wake_time_hour = wake_time_split[0]
         wake_time_hour_integer = int(wake_time_hour)